 Paul Elliott CBE, Chair of The FA’s Inclusion Advisory Board and former player for Chelsea, Charlton Athletic and the London FA Representative Team, said: "Whilst you have racism in society, in my view alas it may always be prevalent in football.
 However, the Football Association are continuing to evolve as an organisation and determined to positively lead in this area as a National Governing Body.
 The London FA, by recognising and acknowledging the ongoing challenges, have been proactive in setting the example of how important it is to embed Equality, Diversity, and Inclusion in its organisational values.
 That the roots of its diverse communities is now far better represented throughout its staff team, Council and Board team is a great start and provides the foundation for the delivery of this exciting plan."

-Should you witness or experience any incident of racial discrimination in grassroots football across London, please click here to report it to London FA.
+Should you witness or experience any incident of racial discrimination in grassroots football across London, please click here to report it.